How to Deal With a Bad Teacher: 15 Strategies to Survive the School Year

 In past years, many teachers have protected their kids during a school shooting.
 Some of them have given their lives for their kids.
 That is true dedication.

 I bet you wouldn’t see that kind of love in an office or another place of employment.
 Most teachers do care.
 Don’t forget that.

 8. Talk to the principal

 After you have talked with the teacher, go to the principal.
+Ask for a meeting with the principal and teacher.
 Not before then.
-Nothing makes teachers angrier than going over their head without giving them a chance to correct the situation.
+Nothing makes a teacher angrier than going over her head without giving her a chance to correct the situation.

 If the situation is not better, let the principal know what is going on in the classroom.
 You may have an inexperienced teacher who needs help.
 This gives the teacher a chance to improve with a little more pressure.

 Try to work together as a team.
 You should all be on the same page.

 Don’t forget the end game is your child.
 You want your child to learn in a safe environment with a teacher who is not hostile toward him.
 This is how to deal with a bad teacher.

 9. Talk to other parents